-While eco-driving offers significant environmental benefits, it can sometimes lead to longer travel times.
+While eco-driving offers significant environmental benefits, it can sometimes lead to longer travel times \cite{niazi2024, cho2024}.
 This can be a barrier for some drivers to adopt eco-driving because of prioritizing shorter travel times over lower emissions.
 Therefore, transportation system operators (TSOs) need to consider implementing incentive mechanisms that reward drivers for adopting eco-driving practices.
 These eco-driving incentive mechanisms (EDIMs) not only encourage drivers to choose eco-friendly driving styles but also contribute to achieving the overall emission reduction goals in transportation networks.

 A considerable amount of evidence supports the effectiveness of incentive mechanisms in promoting eco-driving.
 For instance, \cite{lai2015} observed a reduction of over 10\% in fuel consumption and emissions after monetary incentives were introduced to bus drivers for eco-driving.
-Remarkably, they found out that the cost savings in fuel exceeded the incentives provided to drivers, showing the profitability of EDIMs for bus companies.
-Comparable results were obtained by \cite{liimatainen2011} and \cite{schall2017} where heavy-duty vehicle drivers were incentivized by logistic companies.
-Furthermore, behavioral studies, such as \cite{mcconky2018} and \cite{vaezipour2019}, demonstrate that monetary incentives are more effective in changing driver behavior than merely providing informational indicators for eco-driving through in-vehicle interfaces.
-Nevertheless, the incentive mechanisms presented in this body of literature are overly simplistic and do not cater to various driver types with differing preferences.
+Comparable results were obtained by \cite{liimatainen2011} and \cite{schall2017}, where logistic companies incentivized heavy-duty vehicle drivers.
+Behavioral studies, such as \cite{mcconky2018} and \cite{vaezipour2019}, demonstrate that incentives are more effective in changing driver behavior than merely providing informational indicators for eco-driving through in-vehicle interfaces.
+However, the incentive mechanisms presented in this body of literature are overly simplistic and do not cater to various driver types with differing preferences.